SompLy/SteelmeetWPF/SteelmeetWPF/Trouble.md

 ## Medium
+* Replace all messageboxes with a "pop-up" notification style thing that goes away after a couple of seconds
 * Spectator window escape key wants to remove all newer spectator windows
 * Record attempt Spectator Window w/ epic effect
 * Make themes selectable in settings